-Grade 7-7 in Trilogy or Grade 7 in GCSE Physics, GCSE Maths Grade 7 or above, GCSE English Language Grade 6 or above.
+GCSE Grade 7-7 in Trilogy or GCSE Grade 7 in Physics, GCSE Grade 7 in Maths, GCSE Grade 5 in English Language.
+A Level Maths is strongly recommended, but not compulsory.

 Edexcel Mrs R Toher and Mr A Macaulay